 Virtual desktops can also connect to back-end physical systems and Microsoft Remote Desktop Services (RDS) hosts.

 The unified management console is built for scalability so that even the largest View deployments can be efficiently managed from a single management interface.
 Wizards and dashboards enhance the workflow and facilitate drilling down to see details or change settings.
-Administrative Console Showing the Dashboard View provides an example of the browser-based user interface for View Administrator.
+Figure 1 provides an example of the browser-based user interface for View Administrator.

 Another feature that increases convenience is the VMware remote display protocol, PCoIP.
 The PCoIP (PC-over-IP) display protocol delivers an end-user experience equal to the current experience of using a physical PC:

 - On LANs, the display is faster and smoother than traditional remote displays.

 - On WANs, the display protocol can compensate for an increase in latency or a reduction in bandwidth, ensuring that end users can remain productive regardless of network conditions.

 Provisioning desktops and applications for end users is a quick process.
 No one is required to install applications one by one on each end user's physical PC.
 End users connect to a remote application or a remote desktop complete with applications.
 End users can access their same remote desktop or application from various devices at various locations.

 Using VMware vSphere to host virtual desktops and RDS host servers provides the following benefits: